atlas-tuning/atlas-public/docs/index.md

     - image: /assets/atlas7.png
 ---

-Atlas is a free, open-source ECU calibration application made for reverse-engineering and recalibrating modern vehicles.
-This project started as an effort to better understand the behavior of the 2022 WRX ECU but, as there is a lack of free and maintained tooling for software engineers and auto enthusiasts to gain first-party access to their ECUs, has since pivoted towards adopting a much broader feature set that encourages modern ECU research, recalibration and modification.
+Atlas is a free and open ECU calibration suite designed for performance tuning and reverse-engineering of modern vehicles.
+This project started as an effort to better understand the behavior of the 2022 WRX ECU but, as there is a lack of free and maintained tooling for software engineers and auto enthusiasts to gain first-party access to their ECUs, has since pivoted towards adopting a much broader feature set that encourages modern ECU research, recalibration and modification across increasingly diverse make and model lineups.

 {% include carousel.html height="50" unit="%" duration="7" number="1" %}